Terrie Williams: Philanthropy and activism

-In 2005, Terrie Williams founded the Stay Strong Foundation (SSF)—now dissolved.
-SSF worked to support, educate and inspire America's youth through a series of programs and events that are designed to raise awareness of teen issues, promote the personal well-being of young people and enhance their educational and professional development.
+In 2005, Williams founded the Stay Strong Foundation (SSF)—now dissolved.
+SSF aimed to raise awareness of teen issues, promote the personal well-being of young people and enhance educational and professional development.
 The foundation encouraged corporate and individual responsibility, developed educational resources for youth and youth organizations, provided and coordinated internships, set up mentoring opportunities, and facilitated visits by prominent individuals and business professionals to schools, libraries, youth organizations, and group homes.